sleepturtle2/Music-Theory-Notes/Composition-Study/Steely-Dan/Dirty-Work.md

 - In verse, the main melody lines, can be joined in two ways.
 When there is a sense of continuity, use V-IV combo.
 When wanting to shift to another melody line, use iim7.
 - The iii chord is not used in the verse-intro progressions.
 Brings variety in bridge.
 - iim7 works as bridge for vi - I, and V - I
+- Lead solo is in vi pentatonic scale